-A small percentage of students enter the LLM with an offer to return to a law school or pre-LL.M. employer.
-However, most students obtain positions in the Spring semester.
-A large number of employers, particularly law firms in New York City and Washington, DC, wait until a student completes at least one semester of academic work at NYU before conducting interviews, in order to evaluate LL.M performance in the hiring process.
+A small percentage of students enter the LLM program with an offer to return to a law firm or pre-LLM employer; however, most students obtain positions in the Spring semester.
+A large number of employers, particularly law firms in New York City and Washington, DC, wait until a student completes at least one semester of academic work at NYU before conducting interviews, in order to evaluate LLM performance in the hiring process.
 This is why most LLM resume collections and on-campus recruiting programs take place in February and March.
 Historically, a very small number of non-NYC employers have hired students in the Fall semester based on a student’s geographic ties or JD performance.
 Students seriously pursuing employment in a smaller/regional market should meet with a career counselor in the fall semester to make sure your job search is on track.

 7. WHAT FACTORS ARE CONSIDERED IN THE TAX LLM HIRING PROCESS?